 Mostly, though, I like to wander through a city and explore its streets to get a feel for the people, culture, and overall vibe.
 Vienna felt too spread out to do this, especially with just a few days to visit.

 Several trams make the route around the loop so this is definitely the way to go… once you figure out which one to take, in which direction to travel, and which stop you need.
 This brings me to my next point.

 Staring at many of the majestic, stately buildings, we had to search for the public entrance.
-It wasn’t always clearly marked and, once inside the huge marble lobby, it wasn’t necessarily obvious where to buy tickets.
+It wasn’t always clearly marked and, once in the huge marble lobby, it wasn’t necessarily visitor-friendly.

 Prague had welcomed us with a, “Hello!
 Glad you’re here!
 Let’s get to know each other over a mug of beer..or 2!”
-Vienna, on the other hand, was more of a, “Good day.
+Vienna, on the other hand, was more of, “Good day.
 Have a pleasant visit.”

 First let me say, we visited Vienna at the start of the week, not typically when bars and cafes are at their fullest.
 I’m sure weekends have a bit more life to them.
 Still, consider this.

 Our classical concert finished at 9:45 p.m.
 It was our last night and we wanted to enjoy one last piece of Viennese cake before tucking in for the night.
 (Yes, as you can see, we’re quite the partiers.)